bithavoc/express-winston/Readme.md

     requestWhitelist: [String] // Array of request properties to log.
 Overrides global requestWhitelist for this instance
 ```

 To use winston's existing transports, set `transports` to the values (as in key-value) of the `winston.default.transports` object.
-This may be done, for example, by using underscorejs: `transports: _.values(winston.default.transports)`.
+This may be done, for example, by using lodash: `transports: _.values(winston.default.transports)`.

 Alternatively, if you're using a winston logger instance elsewhere and have already set up levels and transports, pass the instance into expressWinston with the `winstonInstance` option.
 The `transports` option is then ignored.